Cote Ghyll Mill, Osmotherley, Northallerton, North Yorkshire, DL6 3AH

 Independent youth hostel in Osmotherley, Northallerton

-Situated in a beautiful secluded valley in the NY Moors National Park, this refurbished mill with en suite rooms, is perfect for those wishing to explore the Yorkshire moors, dales & coast.
-You can book the whole Mill, a room or a bed.
+Situated in a beautiful secluded valley in the NY Moors National Park, this refurbished mill with ensuite rooms, is perfect for those wishing to explore the Yorkshire moors, dales & coast.
+You can book the entire Mill, a room, or a bed.
 Great for educational groups, families, outdoor clubs and gatherings of friends.
 Group activities and catering available.
 Next to Cod Beck reservoir, Cleveland Way, Coast to Coast & Lyke Wake Walk.

 This accommodation is featured on our map of Yorkshire and Lancashire and here is its own website.